Ice vs Heat for Treating Tennis Elbow & Golfer's Elbow (Pitcher's Elbow) Injuries

 You just joined a new softball team and notice your elbow feels stiff the day after your first practice.
 There's no pain, inflammation or swelling in your elbow, just stiffness / soreness where your old injury was.

-You should use HEAT (Deep Tissue Regeneration Therapy) on your elbow before your softball games and practices to loosen up your elbow.
+You should use HEAT (Circulation Boost) on your elbow before your softball games and practices to loosen up your elbow.
 Heat can be used again the next day if you notice any residual stiffness.

 If the stiffness remains, you should continue to use heat to make sure your old pitcher's elbow injury doesn't get worse.